 GTRLC preserves are open from dawn until dusk.
 Aside from hiking, snowshoeing, bird watching and many other passive activities, the following are allowed on most GTRLC preserves.
 Visit each individual preserve page for allowable activities and more information.

 - Fishing is allowed on Conservancy-owned lakes in accordance with state regulations.
-Please take care to clean up your litter.
+Please take care to clean up your litter, pack out any live bait, lines and debris, and follow decontamination protocols when moving between waterbodies..
 When ice fishing, shanties are allowed but must be removed daily (seasonal/permanent shanties are prohibited).
 Snowmobiles and ATVs are also prohibited.

-- Dog walking is allowed on most preserves.
+- Dog walking is allowed on most preserves, with the exception of Arcadia Marsh.
 Your dog must always be on a leash.
 Here’s why.

 - Hunting is allowed on most preserves (see below), but regulations vary.
 Please read below and be sure to check regulations on the page of the preserve you’d like to hunt before you go.
 Trails are not closed during hunting season.